-JOINING YOUR TOUR:
+JOINING YOUR TOUR

-The tour is 13 days in duration including international flights.
-Please note, due to flight schedules passengers may depart/arrive on Day 2.
+The tour is 14 days in duration including overnight international flights in both directions as this is the most likely flight option from New Zealand.
+Please note, some flights may depart and arrive on Day 2.

-Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to Reservations so we can arrange your transfers accordingly.
+Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
+Please email your international flight times to info@wendywutours.co.nz so we can arrange your transfers accordingly.

-Join the tour on Day 2 in Saigon and end the tour on Day 12 in Hanoi.
+Join the tour on Day 2 in Saigon and end the tour on Day 14 in Hanoi.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
+An informal Welcome Dinner will be held on Day 2 of the itinerary.
+If you miss this due to your arrival time, all information will be provided to you at breakfast the following morning.

-DETAILED ITINERARY
+DETAILED ITINERARY - CHRISTMAS IN VIETNAM

-Day 1-2: Saigon Meals: D
+Days 1-2: Saigon Meals: D